-In this manuscript, we report on our systematic literature review of SoTS.
-We identify key trends and design choices in the organization of systems in such settings, SoS and digital twin patterns, tendencies in non-functional system properties, such as security, and outline relevant research and development directions for experts in the SoS and DT domains.
+\paragraph{Contributions} In this article, we report on our systematic literature review of SoTS.
+We identify key trends and design choices in the organization of systems in such settings, SoS and DT patterns, tendencies in non-functional system properties, such as security, and outline relevant research and development directions for experts in the SoS and DT domains.

+\paragraph{Taxonomy} We set forth the taxonomy of SoTS attributes in \figref{fig:taxonomy}, derived from the findings of our work and elaborated in the remainder of this article. \textit{Paradigms and Characteristics} define elementary traits of SoS and DTs.
+(See \secref{sec:background} for details.) \textit{Patterns} define architectural variations of SoTS, derived from elementary SoS architectures under DT assumptions. \textit{Means of Composition} define mechanisms that establish a connection between subsystems.
+(See \secref{sec:classification} for details.)

-\paragraph{Replicability} We publish a replication package containing the data and analysis scripts of our study.\footnote{\url{https://github.com/ssm-lab/system-of-twinned-systems-replication-package}.
-Final version to be published on Zenodo after considering the reviews.}
+\paragraph{Replicability} We publish a replication package containing the data and analysis scripts of our study at \url{https://zenodo.org/records/18891164}.

 \paragraph{Structure} The remainder of this article is structured as follows.
 In \secref{sec:background}, we review the background and the related work.
-In \secref{sec:study-design}, we design a systematic literature review to study the state of the art in digitally twinned systems of systems.
-In \secref{sec:classification}, we define a classification framework for digitally twinned systems of systems.
+In \secref{sec:study-design}, we design a systematic literature review to study the state of the art in SoTS.
+In \secref{sec:classification}, we define a classification framework for SoTS.
 In \secref{sec:results}, we report the results of our review.
 In \secref{sec:discussion}, we discuss the results and identify trends, tendencies, limitations and shortcomings, and key research challenges for the DT and SoS communities.
 Finally, in \secref{sec:conclusion}, we draw the conclusions and identify future work.

-\section{Background and Related Work}
+\section{Background and related work}

-In this section, we discuss the background in systems-of-systems (SoS) (\secref{sec:sos}) digital twins (DT (\secref{sec:dt_background}), and the related work on combining SoS and DTs (\secref{sec:relatedwork}).
+In this section, we discuss the background in SoS (\secref{sec:sos}), DTs (\secref{sec:dt_background}), and the related work on combining SoS and DTs (\secref{sec:relatedwork}).

-\subsection{System of Systems}
+\subsection{System of systems}